Skip to content

 Students should carefully evaluate their mathematical background, statistics software knowledge, and program goals to select the appropriate quantitative coursework.

-Choose one of the following, with potential for substitution of alternative courses at a more advanced level (students who have already mastered material offered in Phase 1 Quantitative Research courses, may take a quantitative course from the Phase 2 Advanced Research Design Methods cluster to meet this requirement).
+Choose one of the following, with the potential for substitution of alternative courses at a more advanced level (students who have already mastered material offered in Phase 1 Quantitative Research courses, may take a quantitative course from the Phase 2 Advanced Research Design Methods cluster to meet this requirement).

 Course Course Title Quarter Credits